-Perineal hernias are rare pelvic hernias, occurring through a defect in the pelvic floor musculature.
+Perineal hernias, also known as levator or pudendal hernias 2, (alternative plural: herniae) are rare pelvic hernias, occurring through a defect in the pelvic floor musculature.

 More common in females, with peak age of presentation between 40 and 60 years.

 Perineal hernias are classified as anterior or posterior depending on their relationship with the transverse perineal muscle.
 Anterior hernias are more common than posterior hernias and occur almost exclusively in females.